We believe farm-centered neighborhoods are the answer to many societal issues. Agrarian neighborhoods can:

 1902 farmstead built by the Bergstrom family

-Our farm has focused on quality foodand flower production and building community since its founding in 2006.
-We believe the next step in this journey is creating agrihoods, communities designed with local farmers with sustainably-minded developers and builders.
+Our farm has focused on quality food and flower production and building community since its founding in 2006.
+We believe the next step in this journey is creating agrarian neighborhoods, communities designed with local farmers, sustainably-minded developers, residents and builders.

-Since 2015, our farm has collaborated with the City of Austin, developers, landscapers, residents and consultants to create a Tiny Home agrihood, the first-of-its-kind community.
+Since 2015, our farm has collaborated with the City of Austin, developers, landscapers, residents and consultants to create a Village Farm, the first-of-its-kind community.
 Our historic farm in east Austin is a place where residents can walk to the farm for local, organic food and flowers, learn how to garden, and enjoy living a more sustainable lifestyle.

 To tour new Village Farm Tiny Homes, call the sales office, 512-925-6068.
 Or contact www.tinyresellingcom/512-400-9867, run by Van, a Village Farm Tiny Home resident.